 The Life Staff deals nature damage with light attacks dealing 100% nature damage and heavy attacks dealing 140% nature damage.

 The Life Staff in New World uses mana when using both light and heavy attacks, and abilities.
 Light attacks cost 2 mana and Heavy attacks cost 5 mana.
 Mana does not regenerate while you are attacking, but there are ways to manage your mana, and there are mana potions that can be consumed to recover mana quickly.

-The two skill trees for the Life Staff are the Healing and Protector trees.
+The two skill trees for the Life Staff are Healing and Protector.

-The key passive in the Protector tree is Magnify.
-Magnify directly ties to Lights Embrace, extending the buffs on each ally healed by Lights Embrace by 2 seconds.
+The key passive in this tree is Magnify this passive will extend the duration of active life staff buffs on the target healed by Light’s Embrace by 2s